 In online teacher communities, these questions come up all the time.
-I follow one group that’s all about progressive and student-centered learning.
-A teacher will post that students are throwing things, calling him names, and outright refusing to follow directions.
+I follow a group that’s all about progressive and student-centered learning.
+A teacher will post that his students are throwing things, calling him names, and outright refusing to follow directions.
 A flurry of comments will come back, “Build relationships!”
 “Plan engaging lessons!”

 As with most things, the reality is somewhere in the middle.
 Apply a strict approach when students are eager to please, and you’ll turn them off.
 Come across as too soft with students who are testing you, and you’re left with chaos.

 Student-Centered Learning Resources

 The Importance of Classroom Management

 Over the course of my teaching career, I’ve come full circle on the issue of classroom management.

 As a rookie teacher, I had little appreciation for management strategies.
 I was fresh out of college, and I thought the strict teachers were boring and stuffy.
 I would just be cool and the students would be cool right back.

 As you can imagine, it wasn’t that easy.
 But starting as a substitute was a great way to hone my classroom management skills.
 One day I’d be teaching pre-K and the next high, school seniors.
 I could change classroom management strategies as easily as my clothing.
 I didn’t have to worry about confusing my students or impacting classroom culture.